-Risk analysis activities, processes, and procedures identified within the risk assessment report will apply to the Government's data, information systems, telecommunications infrastructure, products, and services as identified within the Networx Universal RFP.
+Risk analysis activities, processes, and procedures identified within the risk assessment report will apply to the Government's data, information systems, telecommunications infrastructure, products, and services as identified within the Networx Enterprise RFP.

-Beginning within 30 calendar days of the Notice to Proceed, Qwest will provide the Networx PMO a revised Security Plan, including an updated risk assessment report, followed by periodic updates as required.
+Beginning within 30 calendar days of the Notice to Proceed, Qwest will provide the GSA's Networx PMO a revised Networx Security Plan, including an updated risk assessment report, followed by periodic updates as required.

-The following sections of this initial risk assessment attachment covers the applicable laws and a general overview of mitigation strategies used by Qwest to mitigate risks, along with recommended actions for Agencies to take where the risk to be addressed has components that lie outside the boundaries of the services provided.
+The following sections of this initial risk assessment attachment covers the applicable laws and a general overview of mitigation strategies used by

+Qwest to mitigate risks, along with recommended actions for the Government to take where the risk to be addressed has components that lie outside the boundaries of the services provided.